nrwl/nx/docs/generated/devkit/index.md

 [`GeneratorCallback`](../../devkit/index#generatorcallback)

-Callback to install dependencies only if necessary. undefined is returned if changes are not necessary.
+Callback to install dependencies only if necessary, no-op otherwise

 ---